eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 ![Container Orchestration Provider Enfrocement](./images/container-orchestration-provider-enforcement.png)

-#### Startup of the Monitor
+#### Startup of the Enforcement Feature

 Let's suppose that on the device there are already two containers running, one created from the `foo_image` an one from an image named `unwanted_image` with digest `sha256:9999999999999999999999999999999999999999999999999999999999999999`.
-Once the monitor starts with the configuration previously described, the enforcement extracts the digests of both containers and checks if they're included in the provided allowlist: in this case, the container originating from the `foo_image` will be left running, while the one created from the `unwanted_image` will be stopped and deleted, because its digest is not included in the allowlist.
+Once the enforcement starts with the configuration previously described, it extracts the digests of both containers and checks if they're included in the provided allowlist: in this case, the container originating from the `foo_image` will be allowed to run, while the one created from the `unwanted_image` will be stopped and deleted, because its digest is not included in the allowlist.

 The same happens also in case the containers are stopped: if the digests is verified, they'll be left in the descriptors list in the Stopped state, otherwise they'll be deleted.

-#### Running Container After Monitor Startup
+#### Running Container After Enforcement Feature Startup

-After the starting phase just described, the enforcement will be quitely monitor the activity of the docker client.
+After the starting phase just described, Kura will continuously monitor the activity of the docker engine.
 Whenever a container is started on the device, it will check the image digest from which the container was created, comparing it to the ones inside the allowlist: if the container is created from the `foo_image` docker image, it will be allowed to start, otherwise it will be stopped and deleted.
 If the user wants to add more than one allowed image, for example one named `wanted_image` with digest `sha256:1111111111111111111111111111111111111111111111111111111111111111`), it just needs to add it to the newline-separated list.

 ![Container Orchestration Provider Enfrocement Multiple Digests](./images/container-orchestration-provider-enforcement-multiple-digests.png)